 If you want an intimate venue for your wedding you could try hiring a private country house, something like Honeystone Manor.
 Set in it’s own grounds with a walled garden, tennis court and even a water garden.
 It’s exclusively yours for a private reception and if you are having an intimate wedding your guests can also stay in one of the seven bedrooms in the main house.
 Meanwhile the bride and groom can hole up in the loft of the dining barn, a very quirky bridal suite accessed by ladder only!

 If you’d like a venue with impeccable service for your wedding there’s the beautiful Lords of the Manor in the village of Upper Slaughter.
 With its Michelin starred restaurant, and landscaped gardens it’s the ultimate choice of a luxury Cotswold wedding venue.
 They also have a full calendar of ongoing events throughout the year if you fancy a weekend away in the country.

 If you want to go for something really different for your wedding why not have a look at Sezincote.
 It’s a 200 year old Mogul Indian Palace with temples, grotto’s and waterfalls.
-Imagine the photography!
 Again this is a venue open to visitors, an ideal opportunity to get a feel for this Cotswold wedding venue.

 As you can probably tell my heart really does belong to the countryside and to live so close to the Cotswolds is an absolute dream as a wedding photographer.
 My first visit included a trip to the beautiful Hidcote Manor.
 As I mentioned in my About Me section, I love visiting gardens, and Hidcote Manor Garden is probably my favourite due to the fact that it is made up of different garden rooms.
 Although you can’t get married in the house at Hidcote as it’s a National Trust , you can get married in the gardens and have your reception there to.